gravitational/teleport/docs/4.3/kubernetes_ssh.md

     need to define Kubernetes group membership in Okta (as a trait) and use that trait name in the Teleport role.

+    Teleport 4.3 has an option to extract the local part from an email claim.
+This can be helpful since some operating systems don't support the @ symbol.
+This means by using `logins: ['{% raw %}{{email.local(external.email)}}{% endraw %}']` the resulting output will be `dave.smith` if the email was dave.smith@acme.com.

 Once this is complete, when users execute `tsh login` and go through the usual Okta login sequence, their `kubeconfig` will be updated with their Kubernetes credentials.